The Museum of Unworkable Devices

 So the horseshoe magnet will experience a counterclockwise torque, which will be the same size for any position of the horseshoe magnet, and therefore will sustain its motion.

-[New, August 2002] This device was submitted by Phineas Mason, who also provided a helpful animated GIF to help you visualize how it operates.
+[New, August 2002] This device was submitted by Jon B. Davidson, who also provided a helpful animated GIF to help you visualize how it operates.
 This color picture is mine, and I hope it doesn't misrepresent the inventor's intent.

 Two buoyant carriers C1 and C2 ride inside the liquid filled tube.
 Two heavy lead balls, 1 and 2 can fit into them.
 Each carrier is buoyant enough to rise in the liquid even with a lead ball in it.
 A sliding "stop" B (green) holds the lowest carrier at the center of rotation of the apparatus, whichever one happens to be the lower one.
 Carrier C1 will push this to the dotted position A when the apparatus is inverted.
 The inventor had a system of pegs to accomplish this.
 Of course the sliding of stop B is frictionless.